-The PLU comprehensive fee for Spring semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours and study abroad insurance).
-Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, visa fees, and a $750 flight credit).
+The comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Global Scholar Award

 All PLU Gateway & Featured Programs are Global Scholar Award eligible.
 This need-based award can cover out-of-pocket expenses up to $2,500 on PLU Gateway and Featured semester programs.
 For non-PLU students, please check with your home institution or sponsoring study abroad organization on program cost.

 Director, IHON-Oxford Program

 Sophomore, junior, or senior standing in the IHON program.
 Students must have a minimum 3.0 or higher G.P.A.
 Must be a student in good standing.

 Both fall and spring applications are due March 15th.